An operating system bootloader and kernel for Intel and Arm architectures, written in Rust.

 A web-based teaching interface for Hadoop with extensive documentation and easy AWS setup.
 Interfaces for Python, Java, C++, Scheme, and more.
 Developed for the CS in Parallel project.

-- Added several key features to web-based work order scheduling system used across wind fleet
+- Added substantial features to web-based work order scheduling system used across wind fleet

 - Maintained AWS-based JVM microservices and Angular/Vue web UIs for desktop & mobile

 - Developed efficient storage & querying system for lightning strikes across U.S. & Canada

 - Redesigned and expanded web portal for Garmin’s aviation customers